If you received a file request, it means that someone with a Dropbox account would like to collect files from you.

 - The person requesting the files may have sent you a file request link directly.
 In this case, click the link to start uploading files.

-- In the browser window that loads, click Choose from computer or Choose from Dropbox to upload a file.
+- Click Choose from computer or Choose from Dropbox to upload a file.
 Alternatively, you can drag and drop the file(s) you’d like to upload directly into your browser window.

 - If you have more files to upload, click +Add another file.

-- Once you have all the files you want to upload, you may be prompted to enter your first name, last name, and email address so that the file collector can identify your files.
+- Once you have all the files you want to upload, you may be prompted to enter your first name, last name, and email address so that the file requester knows who uploaded these files.

 - Click Upload.